Stand up to bullies. Also, 7 other things worth knowing today.

-When I was in 8th and 9th grade, I was bullied at school: picked on, physically tormented, the whole nasty sandwich.
+When I was in 8th and 9th grade, I was bullied at school: picked on, mentally tormented, physically attacked, the whole nasty sandwich.

-I never really understood how I became the target.
-My working theory as a 13-year-old was that I was small for my age and perhaps I hadn’t fought back ferociously enough the first few times I’d been tested.
+I never quite understood why I became the target.
+My working theory as a 13-year-old was that I was small for my age and maybe I hadn’t fought back ferociously enough the first few times I’d been tested.

-I was also sufficiently embarrassed that I tried very hard to hide it all from my parents.
+Compounding things, I was embarrassed by the fact that I was a victim.
+I tried very hard to hide it all from my parents.
 It’s still kind of embarrassing now, many decades later.